CU-CommunityApps/ct-aws-backups/README.md

 - [**IAM Role**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/git-sync-prereq.html#git-sync-prereq-iam): An IAM role needs to be created with the permissions noted in linked AWS documentation.
 - **Cloudformation**: Permissions to create AWS Cloudformation Stacks
+- **Cloudformation IAM Role**: A role needs to be available for Cloudformation stack to use to create multiple resouces across the account. (*Creating Cloudformation Stack - Step 4*)

 ### Creating IAM role